matthewspangler/AgentFlipper/README.md

 # Flipper Zero AI Agent

-A Python solution that connects your Flipper Zero to LiteLLM with Ollama as the backend, allowing you to control your Flipper Zero using natural language commands with context-aware conversations.
+A Python solution that connects your Flipper Zero any LLM service including local Ollama, allowing you to control your Flipper Zero using natural language commands with context-aware conversations.

+⚠️ This project is under very active development, experimentation, and rapid-prototyping ⚠️

 ## Overview

 - Controls Flipper Zero over serial via PyFlipper
-- Connects to Ollama or whatever LLM provider you prefer, with LiteLLM
+- Uses LiteLLM as the backend to allow you to use any LLM endpoint
 - Uses Retrieval-Augmented Generation (RAG) make sure the LLM is aware of Flipper documentation
+- Uses LangChain for tool/function calling
 - Maintains conversation context for natural follow-up commands
 - Intelligently executes multi-step tasks
-- Comprehensive logging for debugging and analysis
+- Comprehensive logging for debugging

 For technical details, see [ARCHITECTURE.md](./ARCHITECTURE.md).